healeycodes/healeycodes.com/posts/lisp-to-javascript-compiler.md

 Usually, the first program I write with a new interpreter or compiler is a Fibonacci function.
 It's a good test for a range of functionality (variable binding, boolean logic, comparison, recursion, and sometimes performance too).

-Here's my compiler's output for a Fibonacci function with all the odd spacing and hanging commas that my compiler produces.
+Here's my compiler's output for a Fibonacci function with all the odd spacing and hanging commas that my compiler produces:

 ```jsx
 /*